Industry in Ecuador

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.2% over the previous month in January, following December’s flat reading.
+Consumer prices rose 0.11% over the prior month in March, following February’s 0.23% increase.